sebalix/odoo-addons-parser/README.md

 Features:

-- scan a folder of modules (repository) or a module only
+- scan an Odoo repository, a folder of modules (repository) or a module only
 - count the number of lines of code (Python, XML, JavaScript and CSS by default)
 - read the manifest file (to get useful data like authors or dependencies)
 - extract Odoo models info (fields, methods...)

-Example with `ModuleParser` class:
+## ModuleParser class

+`ModuleParser` class aims to scan a module folder only:

 ```python
 from odoo_addons_parser import ModuleParser